 When it comes to marriage, most of us have a pretty clear picture of what we want from an early age.
 Some of us think that we’ll definitely be married with two kids by age 28—because when you’re seven, anything over 25 is, like, really old—or we’ve already decided that marriage will never be for us.
 And when we’re young, it seems so clear and so concrete that it’s hard to believe we’ll ever change our minds.
 And yet, some of us do change.
 But what makes someone who’s never wanted to get married suddenly (or not so suddenly) have a change of heart?

 As it turns out, a variety of reasons play a role.
-For some it’s practical, for some it’s meeting the right person, and for some it’s a change in themselves.
-But looking at these reasons provides interesting insight into what marriage itself means to all of these people.
-You get to see what was strong enough to sway them when they thought marriage is something they’d never want.
-Because for the modern bride, marriage can mean a lot of different things—which reminds us to keep our minds open, because life can lead you in some pretty unexpected directions.
+For some it’s practical, for some it’s meeting the right person, and for some, it’s a change in themselves.
+But looking at these reasons provides insight into what marriage itself means to all of these people; you get to see what was strong enough to sway them when they thought marriage is something they’d never want.
+For the modern bride, marriage can mean a lot of different things—which reminds us to keep our minds open, because life can lead you in some pretty unexpected directions.

 Meeting the Right Person

 For some, it’s ripped right out of a rom-com script.
 They believed they didn’t want to get married, but when they met someone they actually could see themselves with in the long term, that changed.
 “I had no desire to get married until I'd been dating my now-husband for several months—and we just celebrated our second wedding anniversary,” says Sarah, whose views didn’t shift until her 30s.
 Although it may be more complicated than you see in movies (“I remember a somewhat heated convo over who got to propose,” Sarah adds), for some, it really is about the person.
 And if you’ve ever had a string of difficult partners, you can understand why.